SRI-CSL/SudokuSolver/README.md

 you can add entries one by one, and then solve.
 Clear the solution and continue to add entries.
 Or if you wish you can clear the entries too.
 There are a couple of built in boards, so you can start from one like so:
 ```
+make debug
+make n00b
 make l33t
 ```
 add a few entries and then solve.
-Seems like this board has multiple solutions.
+Seems like the `l33t` board has 158 solutions, which I think means it is not a legal puzzle.

+You can also ask for the number of solutions, but be careful, if there are a lot (i.e. the puzzle in near to empty) then this will take time.

 ## Acknowledgments